 Our next destination was Darwin.
 It was only 115 km from Litchfield National Park to again reach civilization.
 The drive was short, but it took us some time to pick the right caravan park.
 We wanted to stay there longer as it was finally warm and there were a lot of attractions in Darwin to see.

 We finally found a very nice caravan park with 3 pools and an inflatable jumping pillow for children, Nell’s favourite.
 After setting the camp, we ended the day by going to the city for dinner.
 Civilization tastes completely different after being in the middle of nowhere.
 And I would definitely say – better, more appreciated.

 Darwin – first impressions

-First impression of Darwin was very positive.
+My first impression of Darwin was very positive.
 It is smaller in comparison to other capital cities.
 Old buildings, or what’s left of them are well preserved and I can bet, they have a lot of stories to tell.
-The City has a unique relaxed charm of the tropics.
+The City has the unique relaxed charm of the tropics.
 There were so many attractions in Darwin and we did not know where to start.

 We had promised Nell a swim, so the first thing on our list “to do” was Wave Lagoon situated at the modern Darwin Waterfront precinct.
-They have lots of blow up pool floats and boogie boards.
+They have lots of blow-up pool floats and boogie boards.
 That was it.
-My daughter loved it so much, she refused to “waste her time” for a meal.
+My daughter loved it so much, that she refused to “waste her time” on a meal.
 We spent there the whole day, soaking up the atmosphere and enjoying the water.